maharajbrahma/bodo-nmt-attention/README.md

 # Dataset
 *Tourism corpus*: English-Bodo parallel corpus of Tourism domain (20901 sentences) provided by the [TDIL-DC](https://tdil-dc.in)

-*The detailed steps of cleaning and preprocessing is present in paper* *All experiment are performed using Tensorflow NMT Framework by Thang Luong, Eugene Brevdo, Rui Zhao*
+*The detailed steps of cleaning and preprocessing is present in paper*.

+*All experiment are performed using Tensorflow NMT Framework by Thang Luong, Eugene Brevdo, Rui Zhao*.

 # Training
 The training process is similar to that of [Tensorflow NMT](https://github.com/tensorflow/nmt) however for better handling of hyper-parameters and execution we made a shell script **start.sh**.
 The hyper-parameters could be changed in the **start.sh** file.